trabbel/dl-4-tsc/README.md

 ## Data
 Create a folder in [archives](https://github.com/trabbel/dl-4-tsc/tree/master/archives) with subfolders for every individual experiment dataset.
-An experiment needs two files, named *experiment\_name\_TEST.tsv* and experiment\_name\_TRAIN.tsv.
+An experiment needs two files, named *experiment\_name\_TEST.tsv* and *experiment\_name\_TRAIN.tsv*.
 Test and train files should only include tab seperated values, first value per line should be the class as integer, all following values the features of the observation.

 ## Code